A .22 conversion kit for your SIG SAUER pistol is a great way to get range time in at a fraction of the cost associated with centerfire ammunition.

-SIG Sauer is now selling .22 LR conversion kits for the company’s most popular handguns: the P220, P226, P228 and P229.
+Starting in 2008, SIG SAUER sold .22 LR conversion kits for the company’s most popular handguns: the P220, P226, P228 and P229.

-Having a .22 conversion kit allows a shooter to practice with the firearm on the range, but at a less expensive cost since .22 tends to be very inexpensive.
+A .22 conversion kit allows a shooter to practice with the firearm on the range, but at a less expensive cost since .22 tends to be very inexpensive.
 Additionally, the low recoil from a .22 is ideal for training a new shooter the fundamentals without causing them to pick up flinches from the sound and recoil from larger calibers.

-A second kit is also available from SIG.
-The second kit is nearly identical to the standard kit, but comes with a threaded barrel.
-This allows the shooter to add a variety of muzzle attachments including sound suppressors.
+A second kit was offered from SIG.
+The second kit was nearly identical to the standard kit but came with a threaded barrel.
+This allowed the shooter to add a variety of muzzle attachments including sound suppressors.

-For anyone doing training – be it for self defense or sport – practicing reloads is an important part of the training regimen.
+For anyone doing training – be it for self-defense or sport – practicing reloads is an important part of the training regimen.
 Having the slide lock back on an empty mag would be a very good upgrade to these kits so reload drills can be practiced.